chagunda/moleculAR/privacypolicy.md

 <strong>Information Collection and Use</strong>
 </div>

 <p>For this service, we collect no data.
-The app does use third party services that may collect information used to identify you.</p>

-<p>Privacy policies of third party service providers used by the app:
+The app does use third party services that may collect information used to identify you.
+Privacy policies of third party service providers used by the app can be found here:
  <li><a href="https://www.apple.com/legal/privacy/en-ww/">Apple Privacy Policy</a></li>
  <li><a href="https://policies.google.com/privacy?hl=en-US">Google Privacy & Terms</a></li></p>
 <hr>